mcneilljamie/mclend/MCFUN_INTEGRATION_FIX.md

 ## Summary

-Fixed McLend's McFun integration to match the actual production McFun contract deployed on mainnet.
+Fixed McLend's McFun integration to match the actual production McFun contract deployed on mainnet, including both the factory interface and AMM swap function.

-## Problem
+## Problems Fixed

+### 1. Incorrect Factory Interface
 The McLend contract was calling `mcFunFactory.getPool(token)` which does not exist on the deployed McFun factory contract at `0x6E8717dd111Bea3f5B12785798F3d1380c01D72B`.
 This would cause all transactions to revert.

+### 2. Incorrect AMM Swap Function
+The McLend contract was calling `IMcFunPool.buy(minTokensOut)` which does not exist on the deployed McFun AMM contracts.
+The actual function is `swapETHForToken(minTokenOut)`.

 ## Solution